emerald-dao/beginner-cadence-course/chapter3/day5/README.md

 <img src="../images/pleasenote.jpeg" />

-After looking at our access modifiers, we must make an extremely important distinction: **Even though some access modifiers like `priv` make fields unreadable in your Cadence code, this does not mean people cannot read this info. *Everything on the blockchain is public*, regardless of its read scope.** Access modifiers simply let you determine what is readable/writeable in the context of your Cadence code.
+After looking at our access modifiers, we must make an extremely important distinction: **Even though some access modifiers like `priv` make fields unreadable in your Cadence code, this does not mean people cannot read this info by looking at the blockchain. *Everything on the blockchain is public*, regardless of its read scope.** Access modifiers simply let you determine what is readable/writeable in the context of your Cadence code.
 Never store private information on the blockchain!

 ## Conclusion